materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Share the first version

 - Go to "My records" and click the record’s title.
-- Click "Share on archive" to make your record visible to all authenticated users.
-By sharing the record, you automatically give all authenticated users permission to read its metadata and download its linked files.
-Your record should now appear in the shared records' list.
+- Click "Share on archive" to make your record appear in the shared records' list.
+By sharing the record, you automatically give all authenticated users permission to read the record's metadata and download its linked files.

 ### Update the first version (metadata only)